 MooGoo’s Skin Milk Udder Cream is also well known to assist patients during treatment to keep skin healthy and hydrated and their Milk Wash is gentle for the face and body, particularly for sensitive or irritated skin.
 My skin was so sensitive during treatment and I love that this is made from natural cleansers.

 My hair has always been as oily as my skin and since I lost my hair to chemo, I realised this was because my scalp was oily.
-Another side effect of chemo was that my scalp got dry and as my hair grew back, I started getting some dandruff – for the first time in my life!
+Another chemotherapy side effect was that my scalp got dry and as my hair grew back, I started getting some dandruff – for the first time in my life!

 As happy as I was to have hair again, I started to wash it less often to reduce drying out my scalp and let the natural oils come through.
 Although I don’t like the look of oily hair, I much prefer it to having dandruff and a dry scalp so this is working well.